Michael & Miranda

 Michael & Miranda is the debut album by English post-punk/new wave band the Passions, released on 18 April 1980 by Fiction Records.

-The album was reissued on CD in November 2015 by Cherry Red Records and included three bonus tracks, first released in 1979 as non-album singles.
 The album was reviewed by Louder Than War where reviewer Ian Canty stated "Think you've heard the best sounds of 1980 Post Punk has to offer - if you haven't heard this think again".
 Record Collector magazine reviewed the album stating "Sparse and jagged, topped with sometimes angry, sometimes hauntingly ethereal vocals, it was typically and satisfyingly clever post-punk".
 Goldmine in January 2016 recommended as Buy in their Quick Picks section.